 details for next time she needed to borrow money.

 struggling with repayments

-If you are having trouble making repayments, contact your credit
+If you are having trouble making repayments on your cash loan,

-If you are struggling to pay off a small amount loan, contact
+If you are struggling to pay off a cash loan, contact your

 to negotiate with them.